 Pancreatic cancer is a particularly aggressive type of cancer, with a five-year survival rate of less than 10%.
 It is also one of the fastest growing cancer indications.
-With approximately 150,000 new cases diagnosed each year in Europe and worldwide, pancreatic cancer represents an important unmet medical need.
+With approximately 150,000 new cases diagnosed each year in Europe and the United States annually, pancreatic cancer represents an important unmet medical need.

-In 2017, we reported positive Phase 2b clinical trial data of eryaspase in combination with chemotherapy for metastatic pancreatic cancer in second line treatment.
+In 2017, we reported positive Phase 2b clinical trial data of eryaspase in combination with chemotherapy for the second-line treatment of patients with metastatic pancreatic cancer.
 The open-label, randomized, multi-center clinical trial in 141 patients met its co-primary endpoints and demonstrated significant improvement in both overall survival (OS) and progression-free survival (PFS).
 The hazard ratio for overall survival in the entire patient population was 0.60 (nominal p-value = 0.009), meaning that treatment with eryaspase reduced the risk of death rate by 40% compared to treatment with chemotherapy alone.

 This clinical trial represents the first time an asparaginase-based therapy has been reported to have a survival benefit in a solid tumor indication.
 This trial forms the basis for our strategy to explore the further development of eryaspase for the treatment of pancreatic cancer and other solid tumor indications.